MRU-CSIS-3512-001-202301-LAB/instructions/tut-10-events/readme.md

 ### goal

-When the `f` key is pressed, all images currently in the DOM should fade by 80%.
+When the `f` key is pressed, all images currently in the DOM should fade to 80% their current opacity.
 Think carefully about what this means!

 > _**Hint:** What is the starting opacity of these images?
 When we reduce something by a certain %, what does that mean?
 For example, imagine somebody says to you "Here's $100.
-Every time I say 'poof!', I want you to destroy 50% of the money you have."
+Every time I say 'poof!', I want you to toss away enough money so that you have 80% of the money you had previously."
 After you hear 'poof!'
 3 times, how much money would you have left?..._

 (See the screencast mentioned in [The Final Product](#the-final-product) for a demo.)